ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

 When used outside of `<+...>` character classes, these are sub-rules (see below), and may be preceded (within the `<...>`) by `.` in order to avoid capturing the matched value, like any other sub-rule.
-If used as a chracter class (e.g. within <+...>) then they can be combined with other character classes freely except for `same`, `wb`, `ws` and `ww` which are not character classes.
+If used as a character class (e.g. within <+...>) then they can be combined with other character classes freely except for `same`, `wb`, `ws` and `ww` which are not character classes.